bootlin/snagboot/docs/fw_binaries.md

  * path
  * address: check the value of CONFIG\_TEXT\_BASE in your  u-boot configuration

-## For i.MX SoCs that use the SDPS protocol: imx28,imx93,imx8{qxp,qm,dxl,15,65}
+## For NXP i.MX SoCs that use the SDPS protocol: imx28,imx93,imx8{qxp,qm,dxl,15,65}

 [example](../src/snagrecover/templates/imx28-evk.yaml)